noomorph/vimium/README.md

     yy      copy the current url to the clipboard yf      copy a link url to the clipboard gf      cycle forward to the next frame

-Navigating to new pages:

-    o       Open URL, bookmark, or history entry
-    O       Open URL, bookmark, history entry in a new tab b       Open bookmark
-    B       Open bookmark in a new tab

 Using find: